rebekaanspach/UK-wood-end-use-flows/system-definitions/structure.md

 :become_parent: true
 ```

-### FencingManufacturing
+### Fencing manufacturing

-Fencing manufacturing includes the processing of roundwood into round fencing posts and the processing of sawnwood into fence panels, it also includes other outdoor products such as prefabricated buildings.
+Fencing manufacturing includes the processing of roundwood into round fencing posts and the processing of sawnwood into fence panels..
-The data on by-product output was collected by surveying round-fencing manufacturers in the UK by Forest Research {cite}`ForestResearchExcelTimber`.
+The data on industrial residue output was collected by surveying round-fencing manufacturers in the UK by Forest Research {cite}`ForestResearchExcelTimber`.